 Some states will put more weight on a credit score than others.
 Assuring you keep a healthy credit score can help lower your insurance premiums throughout your lifetime.

-According to the NHTSA, in South Carolina, 16% of fatal accidents affect drivers age 65 and older, which is 2% lower than the national average.
-Still, senior drivers are considered high risk because of the potential for slower reaction times and lapsed judgment on the road.
+According to the NHTSA, in South Carolina, 13.8% of fatal accidents affect drivers age 65 and older.
+Senior drivers are considered high risk because of the potential for slower reaction times and lapsed judgment on the road.
 All drivers in South Carolina are required to renew their licenses every eight years, regardless of age.